Nonprofit feeds students while schools shut down for coronavirus

 - Feminine products

-LCPS said it will be continuing its meal service throughout the closure as well, serving food at each school from 8 a.m. to 1 p.m.
+LCPS said it will be continuing its meal service throughout the closure as well, serving free breakfast and lunch at each school from 8 a.m. to 1 p.m.
+The district said meals will be distributed at a designated location outside of the buildings.

 MORE CORONAVIRUS COVERAGE